Integration

 What does the Splunk HEC integration cover?

 The Splunk HEC integration is the built-in LoadStrike reporting sink for teams that already route observability data through Splunk.
-The public site documents the configuration surface and publishes a ready-to-edit JSON template for the sink.
+The site documents the configuration surface and publishes a ready-to-edit JSON template for the sink.

 That makes it easier to keep transaction-aware LoadStrike runs self-hosted while still exporting reporting events and projected metrics to a backend the team already uses operationally.